 Community colleges are the next level up from K-12 education and are found just about everywhere, generally, at least one community college per county.
 The mission of community colleges has always been the same - to provide education for individuals, many of whom are adults, in its service region.
 As the US economy ebbs and flows, as US jobs are outsourced to other nations, as job retraining becomes a critical need - community colleges play a vital role in imparting continuing education to American citizens.
 And they get lots of money from the state and federal government to conduct their mission.

-The facilities are excellent - though not as good as one would find at a 4-year university - but compellingly impressive for an incoming international student.
-Professors are not as qualified as at a 4-year university (most Community College lecturers have no more than a Masters degree) but their commitment to teaching is generally unparalleled.
+The facilities are excellent - though not as good as one would find at a 4-year university.
+Professors are not as qualified as at a 4-year university (most Community College lecturers have no more than a Master's degree) but their commitment to teaching is generally unparalleled.
 Many teachers have day jobs working full time in industry and return to the Community College to teach.
 In fact, many students who attend college are working full time in industry but are catching up on college credits to earn towards a BS degree.
 The focus therefore is not on partying or having fun - but instead on learning and getting home to their families after they are done at college.

 For a full list of benefits of a community college, click here.

-Our best reasons for international students to choose a Community College over a 4-year college to complete the first two years of study are:
+Our best reasons for some students to choose a Community College over a 4-year college to complete the first two years of study are:

 During your 2-year stint at a Community College, you could complete 60-70 credit hours.
 So you will be nearly 65% done towards reaching your finish line.

 - Getting into a Community College is a lot easier than getting into a reputed 4-year college.
-For example, your SAT/TOEFL scores don't have to be quite as high.
+By state law, community colleges are open admission institutions, so the requirements to get in are fairly minimal.
 If your English is relatively weak, you can even sign up for remedial English classes during your first year of study.